astroandes/tololo-lya-fit/paper/referee.md

 that is closer to the observer that is flowing into the galaxy.
 The movement would be seen with a redshift but the material would be in an inflow.

 Reply.
-The resonance nature of the Lyman-alpha radiation implies that when a Lyman-alpha photon is emitted it is not necesarily spontaneously produced at that moment.
-The emission could be a re-emission after a red/blue-shifted lyman alpha photon produced somewhere else.
-In other words the resulting frequency for a lyman-alpha photon is not only determined by the velocity of the last emitting atom before reaching the observer, but it is also determined by all its diffusion history through the neutral gas.
-This is what invalidates the example given by the referee.
+The resulting frequency for a lyman-alpha photon is not only determined by the velocity of the last emitting atom before reaching the observer, but it is also determined by all its diffusion history through the neutral gas.
 Under the situation of spherical symetry the only possibility to produce an asymetry in the lyman alpha line is the existence of radial inflow/outflows.
 This is a known and well studied result in the literature of theoretical lyman-alpha emission.

-The radiative transfer of the Lyman-alpha line

 (10) "parameters within a observationally" ---> "parameters within an observationally"